dmamontov/graphql-mesh-replace-config-transform/README.md

 This transform allows you to change the following parameters in various parts of your GraphQL schema:

 - **description**: Available for Input, Composite, Enums.
+- **type**: Available for Input, Composite.
+(Use at your own risk.
+Replacing the type will not affect the result.)
 - **deprecated**: Available for Input, Composite, Enums.
 - **nullable**: Available for Input, Composite.
 - **defaultValue**: Available only for Input.